decretist/ICMCL17/paper/ICMCL17.md

 + the deponent verb *calumnior*, *calumniari*, *calumniatus* including participial forms like *calumnians* and *calumniatus*,

-+ the feminine noun *calumnia* corresponding to the abstract idea of calumny,
++ the feminine noun *calumnia* corresponding to the idea of calumny in the abstract,

 + and the masculine noun *calumniator*.